jorshi/flucoma-torch/README.md

 # flucoma-torch

-Moel training and hyperparameter searches for FluCoMa MLPs in PyTorch.
+Model training and hyperparameter searches for FluCoMa MLPs in PyTorch.

 ## Getting Started